History & sense of place

 The season also plays its part.
 The dry period, often favoured from November to April, generally offers more stable conditions for enjoying beaches, water activities and outdoor life.
 Yet in truth, the Maldivian art of living depends not only on the weather.
 It requires an inner disposition: a willingness to slow down, to look, to listen and not to fill every hour.

-Then comes the question of pace.
-Should scuba-diving activities be booked in advance?
-Is it wise to schedule a spa treatment early in the stay to recover from travel?
-Or should more room be left for spontaneity?
-The value of assisted booking lies in finding the right balance.
-A Maldivian stay benefits from preparation, but not from over-programming.
-One should reserve what truly structures the experience without trapping the journey in a rigid timetable.
+Next comes the question of the rhythm of the stay.
+Should diving activities be booked in advance?
+Is it wise to schedule a spa treatment for the early days?
+Should there be more room for spontaneity?
+The benefit of guided booking is to strike the right balance.
+A stay in the Maldives benefits from preparation without being over-scheduled.
+One should reserve what structures the experience without confining the trip to a rigid agenda.